 EGSC IT has provided training for staff on use of Zoom meetings and Adobe Sign has been implemented for document review and signing.
-EGSC will continue to research best practices and participate in training opportunities as they become available.
-[This paragraph revised as of 07/05/2020.]
+EGSC will continue to research best practice participate in training opportunities as they become available.
+[This parametal and stage cameral ca